 - Read about Jesus’ last days on Earth

-- Bake and decorate cookies or cupcakes or make Resurrection Rolls or Empty Tomb Cookies
+- Bake and decorate Jesus Cookies for Easter or an Empty Tomb Cake.

 - Read themed story books about the Resurrection.
 It’s hard to find Jesus-centered books.
 These books aren’t perfect, but they work for me.